hallpaz/MLforNewMedia/docs/datadrivengraphics.md

 ### Voxels

 Voxels are a natural extension to 3D of the ideia of a 2D pixel.
-It's a way to encode volumetric data in a regular grid in the three-dimensional space by describing which cells are ccupied .
+It's a way to encode volumetric data in a regular grid in the three-dimensional space by describing which cells are occupied and which are not.

-Volumetric data.
-3D data can be characterized as a regular grid in the three-dimensional space.
-Voxels are used to model 3D data by describing how the 3D object is distributed through the three-dimensions of the scene.
 Viewpoint information about the 3D shape can be encoded as well by classifying the occupied voxels into visible, occluded or self-occluded.

 Despite the simplicity of the voxel-based representation and its ability to encode information about the 3D shape, and its viewpoint, it suffers from some constraining limitations [144].